Mflo1180/Splunk-Linux-Authentication-Monitoring-and-Threat-Detection-Lab/readme.md

 Example attack pattern:

-invalid user attempted over SSH repeated bad password submissions failure events logged by sshd external source IP visible in the logs
+Invalid user attempted over SSH
+Repeated bad password submissions
+Failure events logged by sshd
+External source IP visible in the logs

 This was the core attack simulation used for the remainder of the project.